 Here's why I say this.
 By simply re-posting another blogger's recipe to your blog, you are devaluing their original creation!
 Suddenly Martha's Marvelous Muffins are all over the blogosphere at Blogger A, B, C, D, E, F & G's blogs, and nobody actually goes to visit Martha's original Marvelous Muffin recipe on her site anymore because they can get her recipe everywhere now!
 All her hard work - down the drain.
 And no love for it.

 The bottom line is don't be so fearful of losing readers, that you never credit other sources you use.
+I personally know a blogger who does this all the time, never credits any other source and her readership has steadily declined further and further over the years.
 Your readers will know it's not your voice, or your style, or your recipe.
 Give attribution to those who inspire you.
 It's just the right thing to do.
-What you give will always come back to you.
+What you give will always come back to you, as will what you take.